Other Alternative Notations vs WYSIWYP for Beginners

 3. Promotion

-There are fewer lines and spaces on the octave to interpret.
+There are fewer lines on the octave (and thus the staff) to interpret.

 The staff lines map to the keyboard.